-High level organisational targets, such as a date for achieving zero direct operational emissions and targets for reducing indirect emissions, will depend on the individual circumstances of each public body, but the Scottish Government want public bodies to drive down emissions as close to zero as possible as quickly as possible.
-This includes addressing supply chain emissions which, not having been reported previously, and estimated to be a potentially large part of
+High level organisational targets, such as a date for achieving zero direct operational emissions and targets for reducing indirect emissions, will depend on the individual circumstances of each public body, but the Scottish Government wants public bodies to drive down emissions as close to zero as possible as quickly as possible.

-The organisation's targets should be ambitious but achievable, with a realistic pathway to achieving the targets set by the organisation.

-Baseline emissions must be clearly defined and progress against this baseline tracked to monitor performance to the target.
-Where there is a change in reporting boundary or emissions calculation that is deemed significant then it may be appropriate to re-baseline.
+The organisation's targets should be ambitious but achievable by a realistic pathway.
+Baseline emissions must be clearly defined and progress monitored against the baseline.
+It may be appropriate to rebaseline where there is a significant change to the reporting boundary or reported emissions.

 In determining where applicable - a target date for direct emissions and targets for indirect emissions are assumed to apply, by default.
 Any exceptions must be explained and justified e.g. where a direct emission cannot be avoided due to a lack of suitable alternatives.
-This is currently the case for process emissions e.g., from sewage treatment and the use of medical gases.
+This is currently the case for process emissions e.g., from sewage treatment and from the use of medical gases.
 Any initiatives to reduce process emissions should be provided in the comments, e.g., research, pilot projects or trials.